za3k/short-programs/README.md

 Moves a files, but leaves a symlink pointing to the new location in the old place.
 See also `delink`

+mux
+---
+Usage is at the top of a tmux config file:

+        #!/usr/bin/env mux

+This allows for fast startup, by executing a tmux configuration file as a program.

 {brown,pink,white}noise
 ---
 Play randomly-generated noise through the speakers